Quantum complexity and topological phases of matter: Complexity during quantum quench

 where $| \Omega_i\rangle$ is taken as the ground state of the initial Hamiltonian $H_{i}$ with parameters $(t^{i}_1,t^i_2)$, and the evolution is performed with the SSH Hamiltonian $H_f$ with different parameters $(t^{f}_1,t^f_2)$.
 For this state, we will be interested in the Krylov basis and universal features of the real-time evolution of the spread complexity defined above.

-Curiously, the Nielsen-type geometric complexity measures for free fields \cite{Jefferson:2017sdb} as well as complexity based on the Fubini-Study distance \cite{Chapman:2017rqy}, were analyzed during such quenches in the SSH model before \cite{Ali:2018aon}.
-In this work, authors found that above-mentioned complexities were neither sensitive enough to distinguish topological phases nor whether the evolution is driven by $H_f$ or $H_i$.
-This gives us another strong motivation to test the spread complexity and its sensitivity out of equilibrium.
+Curiously, the Nielsen-type geometric complexity measures were analyzed during such quenches \eqref{QuenchSSH} in the SSH model before \cite{Ali:2018aon}.
+In this work, authors argued that the above-mentioned complexities were neither sensitive to distinguish topological phases nor to whether the evolution is driven by $H_f$ or $H_i$.
+This gives us another strong motivation to compare with the spread complexity and its sensitivity in the out-of-equilibrium applications.

 Similarly to the ground state, since the SSH Hamiltonian consists of the $SU(2)$ generators (for each momentum mode), we can employ coherent state techniques to expand the quench state \eqref{QuenchSSH} in the Krylov basis and find contribution to spread complexity from each mode.
-This analysis is based on the return amplitude (also known as Loschmidt amplitude) that for each mode $k>0$ reads \be S_k(t)=\bra{\Psi(t)}\Psi(0)\rangle=\cos(R_ft)-i\cos(\phi_f-\phi_i)\sin(R_f t). \ee In this formula we used the notation $R_{i/f}$ that simply stands for \eqref{RGen} with parameters $(t^{i/f}_1,t^{i/f}_2)$ and similarly $\phi_{i/f}$ are related to the momentum and parameters as in \eqref{ParamPhi} with $(t^{i/f}_{1},t^{i/f}_{2})$.
+This analysis is based on the return amplitude (also known as Loschmidt amplitude) that for each mode $k>0$ reads \be S_k(t)=\bra{\Psi(t)}\Psi(0)\rangle_k=\cos(R_ft)-i\cos(\phi_f-\phi_i)\sin(R_f t). \ee In this formula, we used the notation $R_{i/f}$ that simply stands for \eqref{RGen} with parameters $(t^{i/f}_1,t^{i/f}_2)$ and similarly $\phi_{i/f}$ are related to the momentum and parameters as in \eqref{ParamPhi} with $(t^{i/f}_{1},t^{i/f}_{2})$.
 From \eqref{RAQ} we can repeat the whole procedure to extract Lanczos coefficients, derive $\psi_n(t)$ and compute spread complexity as before.
 The contribution from a single momentum mode becomes \be \mathcal{C}_k(t)=\sin^2(\phi_f-\phi_i)\sin^2(R_f t). \ee Clearly, for each mode, complexity is periodic in time with periods governed by the parameters of the evolving Hamiltonian $H_f$.
-The spread complexity is then not symmetric under the change of parameters of initial and final Hamiltonians (as in \cite{Ali:2018aon}).
+The spread complexity is then not symmetric under the change of parameters of initial and final Hamiltonians.
 The amplitude depends on both, initial and final parameters.

 The total complexity is obtained by integrating over the momenta and multiplying by the factor of 2 from negative $k$.
 In the continuum, this can be written in a compact form as an integral (again a density)